surajmitsel/surajmitsel/Cpp/read/8_FunctionOverlaoding.md

     - Number of parameters
     - Order of parameters
     - return type + (any of the above)
-- return type alone is not sufficient for function overloading in that case compiler give error.
+- return type alone is not sufficient for function overloading in that case compiler give error but in case of if its overloaded based on const type then it is allows to have same parames and return type.

 ## Const Overloading ##
 - C++ allows member methods to be overloaded on the basis if const type.